 Cumberbatch described Sherlock fans – many of whom actually lined up outside the Pasadena hotel to try to see him – as “by and large intelligent” and “some of them normal.”
 He continued, “So yeah, no, it means a lot to me — a hell of a lot to me,” noting that the show has sparked interest in Sir Arthur Conan Doyle’s original Sherlock Holmes stories.
 “That makes me feel great.”

-However, EW reports that Cumberbatch won’t take all of the credit for the show’s popularity.
-Due credit goes to Conan Doyle.
+However, EW reports that Cumberbatch won’t take all the credit for the show’s popularity.
+Some of that credit goes to Conan Doyle.
 “I think a lot of it comes with who he is, obviously,” he said about Sherlock.
 “He’s a very iconic figure.”

 While he wouldn’t say anything concrete, Cumberbatch said about the future of Sherlock, “I’m going to keep going with it…I love it.
 I find it very invigorating.”